littleqairoes/littleq-core/README.md

 This includes the meteor base packages and some essentail packages that would be used in all projects by Little Qairoe dev house.

 ## Comments:
+- Oct 15, 2015
+  - Added aldeed:autoform to make it easier to create forms.
+  - Added accounts-base and accounts-ui.
+Basically adding the Accounts package because I think all of Little Qairoe project would need some form of accounts management.
+Still thinking if accounts management should be done here or not.
+  - Added Service Config package
+  - Added Kadira profilers as well.
+It should always be part of all projects of Little Qairoe
 - Oct 14, 2015
   - Added Security packages based on Discover Meteor Podcast Episode 3: Security: http://www.discovermeteor.com/blog/episode-03-security
   - Need to add/understand matteodem:easy-security and add it to core